evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 ## My opinion

 For the above reasons I don't think this should land in a stable Node.js version.
-The intentions are good but it creates yet another avenue of confusion and incompatibilities.
+The intentions are good but it creates yet another avenue of confusion.

 It effectively expands the number of Javascript flavors from 2 to 3: